Custom Shoe Fitting and Foot Assessment

 A person with a high rigid arch generally needs a soft, flexible and well cushioned shoe as the lack of arch flexion does little cushion the foot impact naturally.
 Flexibility is also desirable because you want to actually encourage the arch to flex.
 Shoes made for overpronators (shoes with support features on the medial side of the shoe) may give the neutral or underpronating runner/walker problems.

-Shoe Examples: Asics Nimbus, Brooks Ghost, Mizuno Rider, Saucony Ride, Nike Pegasus, etc.
+Shoe Examples: Brooks Ghost, Hoka Bondi, Mizuno Rider, Saucony Ride, Nike Pegasus, Asics Nimbus, etc.

 Medium Arch/ Mild to Moderate pronated gait